Laughing Rooster Eats

 Cutting corn off the cob into bundt pan.

-Cook the corn in a saucepan on medium heat with enough water to keep it from burning.
+2. Cook the corn in a saucepan on medium heat with enough water to keep it from burning.
 Bring the corn to a boil then turn off the heat.
+Allow the corn to cool.
+(If you are using canned corn, drain the liquid off completely.)

 Corn Dip with Cream Cheese ingredients in a glass bowl.